Antiz96/Linux-Desktop/Home-Server/Proxmox.md

 ```

 *User Management Part : Create regular user in Datacenter --> Permissions --> User (PVE Realm) and then, add PVEAdmin role in the main "Permission tab"*
-*Linux Bridge Part : In Promox --> System --> Network, edit the actual network card and delete IP/Netmask and Gateway.
+*Linux Bridge Part : In Proxmox --> System --> Network, edit the actual network card and delete IP/Netmask and Gateway.
 Once done, create a new "Linux Bridge" card, add the IP/Netmask and Gateway and add the actual network card as the bridge port.*

 ### Install additionnal useful packages